 - Angela Schonberg

 I had the pleasure of leading the marketing efforts for an organizational rebrand of Seattle Metropolitan Credit Union.
-Our in-house team worked with an incredible group of talented creatives at TwentyFour7 to revamp the brand aesthetics, recommit ourselves to the original credit union mission, and to remove a hard-to-remember, five syllable word from the name.
+Our in-house team worked with an incredible group of talented creatives at TwentyFour7 to revamp the brand aesthetics, recommit ourselves to the original credit union mission, and remove a hard-to-remember, five-syllable word from the name.

 What resulted was a new logo, brand guidelines, visual center, updated website, hundreds of rebranded bank forms, (I wish I was exaggerating) a revitalized social media presence, and updated retail spaces that removed the typical stuffy feeling of a bank, and replaced teller lines with casual meeting spaces where members could go over their finances without feeling like they were holding up the line.

 I think it’s every designer’s dream to take on a rebrand project, and I’m so thankful that I got to help transform a brand that is committed to making a difference in their local community.